 Little Cloud is a great story to learn about clouds and friendship by well-loved author Eric Carle.
 This little cloud likes to do his own thing, so he usually stays below while the other clouds go high.
 One day, he decides that he wants to stay with his friends, so they join together to make one big cloud!
 Then, they decide to rain!

 Raindrop, Plop! is a counting book perfect for a rainy day!
 Count the puddles, raindrops, and boots while playing in the rain.
 Your little learners will want a rainy day after reading this fun book!

-Singing in the Rain uses the classic rhyme to tell a story with beautiful pictures.
-Your little learners will love reading this book and saying the rhyme with you.
+Singing in the Rain uses the classic sog to tell a story with beautiful pictures.
+Your little learners will love reading this book and singing along with you.

 Sometimes Rain is a magical book that takes kids through the seasons.
 There is so much to see in the pictures, and the rhymes are so fun to listen to.
 Your students will love looking for all the hidden pictures and want to join the kids in the book.